-School holidays mean different things to different people.
-For some itâ€™s a chance to have a break from school routine and enjoy quality time with their children, and for others it’s a manic few weeks of juggling work commitments with holiday care and pangs of guilt.
+For some it’s a chance to have a break from school routine and enjoy quality time with their children, and for others it’s a manic few weeks of juggling work commitments with holiday care and pangs of guilt.

 School holiday programmes start booking up about 3 weeks before the end of term, so if you need holiday care for your child, make sure you think ahead.

 While leaving bookings to the last minute can often get you cheaper deals, being stranded with 3 children and nowhere to stay isn’t that much fun.

-Know Your Budget
+2. Know Your Budget